Choose another writer in this calendar:

 "You exist, you think, the way the heavenly bodies exist, for although one does extend one's finger and point at the heavens, one knows, yes that's the word, one knows that that is not the heavens.
 Unless . . . unless there are, in a sense, as many heavens as there are thinking beings; unless there are as many heavens as there are pointing fingers." (in Maps, 1981)

 Nuruddin Farah was born in Baidoa, a city in Italian Somaliland, which was at the time under British control.
 His father worked as a translator for the British.
 Soon after Nuruddin's birth he was transferred to work for the governor in the Ogaden (the Ethiopian West).
 In 1948 the British restored the Ogaden to Ethiopian rule, and a year later the recently formed United Nations returned the south to Italy.
 Farah received his primary education at schools in Kallafo, Ogden.
-He spoke English, Arabic, and Amharic, the official Ethiopian language.
+Besides Somali, he spoke English, Arabic, Italian, and Amharic, the official Ethiopian language.

 Somalia was granted independence by the British and Italians in 1960.
 Three years later Farah moved to the southern region to flee from border conflicts in the Ogaden.
 In his childhood Farah wasn't much of a reader, partly because the were no books for children in the Ogaden.
 He read ad reread A Thousand and One Nights several times.
 From his brother he got Victor Hugo and Dostoyevsky in Arabic, and novels in English, among them Agatha Christie and Ernest Hemingway.